 - Fitting in/peer pressure

 First, teens may drink due to peer pressure and a need to fit in.
-When others around them start drinking, teens may feel that they also need to partake in order to become a part of the crowd.
+When others around them start drinking, teens may feel they also need to partake to become a part of the crowd.

 Secondly, experiencing emotional pain or undiagnosed mental illnesses and not having resources to handle the issue could lead to drinking.
 In fact, many teens with alcohol dependency or other types of substance abuse also have co-occurring problems with loneliness, depression, anxiety disorders, or low self-esteem.